rlkamalapurkar/bodeplot/README.md

 License: [LPPL-1.3c](https://github.com/rlkamalapurkar/bodeplot/blob/main/LICENSE)

 ## Limitations
- 1. If `bable` is used with the French language option, it needs to be loaded before `bodeplot` is loaded.
-Also, the `french` option to `babel` has to be passed locally, not via class options.
- 2. TF commands are wrapped between -180 and 180 degrees in `pgf` mode.
+ 1. TF commands are wrapped between -180 and 180 degrees in `pgf` mode.
- 3. Version 1.0.8 and newer store `gnuplot` temporary files in the working directory.
+ 2. Version 1.0.8 and newer store `gnuplot` temporary files in the working directory.
 Use class option `declutter` to restore pre-v1.0.8 behavior.
 Option `declutter` can cause errors if used with a `tikzexternalize` prefix.

 ## Compilation instructions
 1) `latex bodeplot.ins` to generate `bodeplot.sty`